egaudrain/VTServer/docs/_sources/user_manual.rst.txt

 and a **stack** field.

     file
         The sound file(s) that will be processed.
-This can be an array of files, in which case they are all processed and then concatenated.
-This can also be a string where the files are separated with ``" >> "`` (note that this includes a space before, and a space after).
+This can also be an array of files or of queries.
+The stack is applied to the concatenated result.
         The file path is relative to where the *server* is running from (not the client).
         *It is highly recommended to use absolute paths instead of relative paths.*
         Also note that the input sound files should be in a format understood by `linsndfile <http://www.mega-nerd.com/libsndfile/#Features>`__.

+        Note: In version 2.2 it was possible to use " >> " to separate files.
+This has been removed in 2.3, but you can still use arrays.
+Support for subqueries as `file` of the main query has been added in 2.3.

     stack
         The list of processes that will be run on the file.
 Each item